microsoft/FluidFramework/docs/content/_index.md

                     value: sf.number,
                 }) {}

-                // Here we define the tree schema, which has a single Dice object starting at 1.
+                // Here we define the tree schema, which has a single Dice object.
-                // We'll call schematize() on the SharedTree using this schema, which will give us a tree view to work with. const treeConfiguration = new TreeConfiguration(
+                // We'll call viewWith() on the SharedTree using this schema, which will give us a tree view to work with. const treeConfiguration = new TreeViewConfiguration({ schema: Dice });
-                    Dice,
-                    () =>
-                        new Dice({
-                            value: 1,
-                        }),
-                );

                 const createNewDice = async () => {
                     const { container } = await client.createContainer(containerSchema);
+                    const view = container.initialObjects.diceTree.viewWith(treeConfiguration);
+                    // Because we're creating a new document, the tree must be initialized with some data.
+                    // Doing this step before attaching is also a good idea as it ensures other clients will never see the
+                    // tree in an uninitialized state.
+                    view.initialize(new Dice({ value: 1 }));
-                    const dice = container.initialObjects.diceTree.schematize(treeConfiguration).root;
+                    const dice = view.root;
                     const id = await container.attach();
                     renderDiceRoller(dice, root);
                     return id;